Why selling a business in California is different

 General Challenges of Doing Business in California

-• The minimum wage is higher than in many other states.
-If you hire entry-level workers at this pay rate, your bottom line will be affected, and business buyers will need to be aware of this.
+• The minimum wage is higher than in many other US states.
+If you hire entry-level workers, it will affect your bottom line.

-• In 2020, the California Consumer Privacy Act is being put into place.
-This act goes further than GDPR in some areas and not as far in others, but it is likely a precursor to Federal action on consumer privacy.
+• In 2020, the California Consumer Privacy Act became law.
+This act goes further than GDPR in some areas and not as far in others.
+However, it is likely a precursor to Federal action on consumer privacy.

-• California Assembly Bill 5 (often abbreviated AB4) went into effect this year as well, and it regulates which workers can be considered independent contractors and which ones will have to be considered employees.
-If you normally sub-contract work in your business, you will want to pay close attention to this change in regulation.
+• California Assembly Bill 5 (often known as AB5) went into effect this year.
+AB5 regulates which workers can be independent contractors and which ones must be employees.
+If you normally subcontract work in your business, you will want to pay close attention to this change in regulation.

-• Changes in business technology that originate in Silicon Valley disrupt industries closest to them in California first, often a pressure point for businesses to keep up with their competition.
+• Changes in business technology that originate in Silicon Valley in the Bay Area disrupt industries geographically closest to them.
+This is often a pressure point for California businesses to keep up with their competition.

-To a new buyer just moving into California they can seem daunting.
-This can be a factor when selling your business.
+To a new Buyer just moving into California, this can seem daunting.
+This can also be a factor when selling your business.

 The California Consumer Privacy Act